Cross-correlation of Planck CMB lensing with DESI galaxy groups: Results

 \section{Results}

-Fig. \ref{fig:kg_tsz5} shows the measured $C_\ell^{\kappa g,\rm o}$ with richness cut $N_g\geqslant5$, for three redshift bins at $0.1<z\leqslant1.0$ and two mass bins.
+Fig.\,\ref{fig:kg_tsz5} shows the measured $C_\ell^{\kappa g,\rm o}$ with richness cut $N_g\geqslant5$, for three redshift bins at $0.1<z\leqslant1.0$ and two mass bins.
 We also show the best-fit theory curves, along with the best-fit bias and $\chi^2_{\rm min}$/d.o.f.
-Note that the effects of the Wiener filter and survey mask are presented in both the measurement and in the theory curves.
+Note that the effects of the Wiener filter and survey mask are presented in both the measurement and in the theory curves, instead of deconvolving the mask effect in the data part.
+We divide the $\ell$ bins from $\ell=10$ to 1000 in log space.
+We choose the small scale cut at $\ell$=1000 to avoid modeling small scale P(k).
+The large scale cut is to show the power of wide survey.
+The data and model are very consistent within $10 < \ell < 1000$ as shown in Fig.\,\ref{fig:kg_tsz5}.